c-sanjay/Read-from-CSV/README.md

 ## OUTPUT:
 ![](./OUTPUT.png)
 ## RESULT:
-Thus the program is written to copy the contents from one file to another file.
+Thus the program is written for reading content from a CSV file.